rstodden/TS_annotation_tool/README.md

 - evaluation: for admin only to export data and generate inter-annotator-agreement

 # deployment 2:
+- I used this tutorial https://tonyteaches.tech/django-nginx-uwsgi-tutorial/ and https://tonyteaches.tech/django-production-server-settings/
 - clone repository
 - create virtualenv
 pip install -r requirements